rewe-digital-incubator/kata-train-reservation/README.md

 ### The Guiding Test

-The Ticket Office service needs to respond to a HTTP POST request that comes with a JSON body telling you which train the customer wants to reserve seats on, and how many they want.
+The ticket office service needs to respond to a HTTP POST request that comes with a JSON body telling you which train the customer wants to reserve seats on, and how many they want.
 It should return a JSON document detailing the reservation that has been made.

 A reservation comprises a JSON document with three fields, the train id, booking reference, and the ids of the seats that have been reserved.
 Example JSON: